CrashsLanding/petfinder-searcher/README.md

 You have found a sweet stand-alone petfinder search app.
 All you need to get it up and running is a Heroku account and your petfinder API credentials.
 It can be run as a standalone application or embedded in your existing website with an iframe.

+This was originally developed at [Grand Rapids GiveCamp 2016](https://grgivecamp.org/) for [Crash's Landing](http://www.crashslanding.org/).
+Therefore, the code is hackathon quality, but good hackathon quality :)

 # React Front-End

 ### Setup